kkipngenokoech/100_days_of_code/RUBYONRAILS/README.md

 `rails server` - Now that you have created a Rails application, you can start it up and see if it works!

 link to access first_rails_app - [first_rails_app](http://localhost:3000/cars)

+## ACTIVE RECORDS
+table maps to classes
+rows maps to objects
+columns maps to object attributes.

+Rails Active Records provide an interface and binding between the tables in a relational datbase and ruby program code that manipulates the database records.

+Ruby methods are automatically generated from the fieldnames of database tables

+Each Active Record object has a CRUD(create, read, update, delete) functionality methods for database access.

+#### creating Active Records Files(Model)
+`rails script/generate mode <name of the model>` - this is ran on top-level application directory.